The Raleigh Convergence started in April 2019 with a belief that we’re not just residents of the same place — we’re

-Your voluntary contribution supports locally-owned Raleigh Convergence, part of Minerva Media Co.
+Your contribution supports locally-owned Raleigh Convergence, part of Minerva Media Co.
 (Please note: This type of support is not tax deductible).
 In lieu of paywalled subscriptions, we’d ask you to pay what you wish:

 WHAT YOUR CONTRIBUTION SUPPORTS

 When you support the Raleigh Convergence, your money helps pay for:

-- Our overhead costs, which includes media insurance and other business subscriptions.
+- Our overhead costs, which includes pricy media insurance, software and other crucial business-related expenses.

-- Paying our editor/publisher/founder, who is able to create a high quality product by pursuing the effort full-time.
+- Paying the editor/publisher/founder, who is only able to create a high quality product by pursuing this effort full-time.

-- An investment in future growth for community-centric projects from the Raleigh Convergence (more to come).
+- An investment in future growth for community-centric projects from the Raleigh Convergence.